gkopal/ReproducibleResearch/README.md

+# Reproducible Research Term project
+### Recep Arda Kaya - Gamze Kopal - Evrim Bilgen

-Original data contain 122 observations we found 60 more
+Original data contain 122 observations we found 22 more.

-After changind project.Rmd file, press knit button and create new project.html file
+After inserting and transforming new observations we generated the analysis one more time.

+Original survey group from Malaysia, however our new observations are coming from Poland

+We beleive that changes between original analysis and our analysis coming from demographical differences.